-OTLVISE Clamp frame- There is a special laser cut wrench that should be the only tool used to tighten the Main clamp pad screw.
+OTLVISE Clamp frame 2.5 inch capacity- There is a special laser cut wrench that should be the only tool used to tighten the Main clamp pad screw.
 NEVER TIGHTEN THE NUT DIRECTLY BEHIND THE DISC, this is a fixed position and that's why there is a set screw there.
-The throat of the OTLVISE varies with the padding used to grip the media.
-Up to 2.5inches with the standard material provided is the max opening.
-Specialty items are available for larger requirements.
 ALWAYS make sure that Disc is evenly spaced and NOT tilted when tightened.
+A Spacer block is provided for this issue.
 For example, DO NOT TRY TO clamp down a broom stick outside the center of the disc.
 Anything to be clamped must have even pressure on both sides!
-A spacer block 3/4 has been provided as this is the most common size required.
+A spacer block 3/4 inchand roughly 11\16ths has been provided as these are the most common sizes required.
 Other dimensions can easily be improvised by stacking formica sample chips and taping them together.
 Clamping to painted surfaces will require user to gently pry disc from object as it will be stuck on from the paint.
 Remember to use the safety hole on disc when needed by either anchoring with a screw or by adding a bolt as shown in the VIDEO section to secure the slate.
 The Clamp also provides a kickstand which also serves as a Safety Support.
 Review videos!
 Working load per clamp is 300LBS.

 When replacing E-clip on clamp head exercise caution and WEAR eye PROTECTION IN CASE IT flies up into your eye.
 NOT likely but possible.